Reproduction

 A single clutch of eggs can produce several hundred clownfish.

-La Rochelle Aquarium is one of the only aquariums to successfully breed this species.
+The Aquarium La Rochelle is one of the only aquariums to successfully breed this species.

 Coral